 An opium smuggler gets a bit carried away and ends up as The Dalmore distillery founder.
 Guid!

 The Dalmore is a distillery in Alness, Scotland, north of Inverness.
-Its location and flavour qualify it as a Highland malt.
+Its location and flavor qualify it as a Highland malt.
 Hielan dram.

 In 1839, Alexander Matheson invested profits from his illegal opium smuggling business to build The Dalmore Distillery in Scotland’s northern Highlands.
 There, he produced small batches of single malt Scotch Whisky until 1886, when the facility was sold to the MacKenzie family.